Off grid living is one of my favorite ways to unplug from the world.

 While some may need a faster charging time (so you can quickly charge via solar panels or a wall outlet), this may not be as important to others.
 Keep in mind that a faster charging time usually means a faster depletion time, so faster doesn’t always mean better.

 Now that you know what makes the best solar generator, let’s look at your options.
-In order of great to still good, here are my picks for the best solar generator for off-grid living:
+In order of great to still good, here are my picks for the best portable solar generators for off grid living:

-I’ve been using Jackery solar generators for years, and they are my personal favorite.
+I’ve been using Jackery solar generators for years, and they are my personal favorite (I’d go as far to say that Jackery produces the best solar generators in the market today).

 The design simply works for ease of carrying and moving around, they’re super quiet, and they do exactly what they say they will.